davincico/Threat-Intel-Tools/README.md

-# All-in-One OSINT IP & URL & Domain Indicator Enrichment Toolsuite
+# All-in-One OSINT IP & URL & Domain Indicator Enrichment Tool
 ## Apollo.py
 **An all in one tool for IP/URL/Domain analysis and enrichment.**